jdittrich/userNeedResearchBook/text/03_dataGathering.md

 ### Affirm that you listen

 You ask questions that aim for descriptions and longer answers.
-So you _listen_ to the participant most of the time.
+This means, you _listen_ to the participant most of the time.
 You probably have some intuitive reactions that  signal that you are listening—like nodding or saying “yes” or “mm-mhh”.
 These are ways to ensure the participant that you are listening to what they are saying.

 Asking follow-up questions also shows that you care about in what participants say and do.
 Follow-up questions can be about topics the participant mentioned or workflows that they demonstrated.
 You can also summarize what you heard and saw: “So, you said that…”.
 This allows you to check your understanding and show that you listened keenly—without judging what is being said.